risi-kondor/ptens/python/docs/source/ptensork.rst

 .. math::
   A'_{i_1,\ldots,i_k,c}=A_{i_{\sigma^{-1}(1)},\ldots,i_{\sigma^{-1}(k)},c}

-Currently `ptens` supports zeroth, first and second order Ptensors with corresponding classes ``ptensor0``, ``ptensor1`` and ``ptensor2``.
+Currently `ptens` supports zeroth, first and second order Ptensors. thecorresponding classes ``ptensor0``, ``ptensor1`` and ``ptensor2``.
 Each of these classes is derived
-``torch.Tensor``.
-Hence all the usual arithmetic operations in PyTorch can be directly applied to PTensors.
+``torch.Tensor``, allowing all the usual PyTorch arithmetic operations to be applied to PTensors.
-Note, however, that some of these operations might break equiavriance.
-For example, applying a specific operation to just one slice of a Ptensor (unless it is a slice corresponding to a given setting of the channel dimension) generally breaks equivariance.
+Note, however, that some of these operations might break equivariance.
+For example, changing just one slice or one element of a Ptensor is generally not an equivariant operation.

+..
+  (unless it is a slice corresponding to a given setting of the channel dimension) generally breaks equivariance.

 =================
 Creating Ptensors